rajeevkri/RAGnaRok/README.md

 # RAGnaRok
-Building a Haystack 2.x RAG Service with Milvus &amp; Ollama on macOS

-This comprehensive guide will walk you through setting up a powerful Retrieval-Augmented Generation (RAG) service using Haystack 2.x, the Milvus vector database, and a locally hosted Large Language Model (LLM) powered by Ollama, all on your macOS system.
+Building a Haystack 2.x RAG Service with Milvus & Ollama on macOS This comprehensive guide will walk you through setting up a powerful Retrieval-Augmented Generation (RAG) service using Haystack 2.x, the Milvus vector database, and a locally hosted Large Language Model (LLM) powered by Ollama, all on your macOS system.
 Each step includes detailed explanations to ensure a smooth setup experience.
 1. System Prerequisites: The Foundation
-Ensure your macOS system has the following fundamental tools required for compilation, containerization, and local LLM execution.
+Before we dive into the Python code and services, ensure your macOS system is equipped with the fundamental tools required for compilation, containerization, and local LLM execution.
 Xcode Command Line Tools
-Provides essential compilers and tools needed by various open-source libraries.
+Provides essential compilers and tools needed by various open-source libraries. xcode-select --install

-Bash

-xcode-select --install
 Why it's needed: Many Python packages with native components (like tokenizers or sentencepiece) require C/C++ compilers and system headers during installation.
 Note: If already installed, it will simply confirm; no further action is needed.
 Homebrew
 The recommended package manager for macOS, simplifying software installation.

-Bash

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 brew update
 brew upgrade

 Why it's needed: It streamlines the installation and management of system-level software that isn't typically handled by pip, such as Python versions, CMake, and other underlying libraries.
 Docker Desktop
 Required to run Milvus, a high-performance vector database, in isolated containers.
 Installation: Download and install from: https://docs.docker.com/desktop/install/mac-install/ Why it's needed: Docker allows us to run Milvus (and its internal dependencies like Etcd and MinIO) in self-contained environments, preventing conflicts with your local system and simplifying its management.
 Action: After installation, launch Docker Desktop.
 Ensure the Docker icon in your macOS menu bar is green, indicating it's running.
 Ollama Application
 The local LLM server that will host our chosen Large Language Model.
 Installation: Download and install from: https://ollama.com/download Why it's needed: Ollama provides a user-friendly way to download, manage, and serve various open-source LLMs directly on your machine.
 Our Haystack service will connect to this local Ollama server to get LLM responses, eliminating the need for external API keys.
 Action: Install it like a regular macOS application.
 Verify it's running in the background (check for its icon in your menu bar).
 2. System-Level Dependencies via Homebrew
-These are specific underlying tools that some Python libraries depend on for compilation.
+These are specific underlying tools that some Python libraries depend on for compilation. brew install cmake           # Build system for C/C++ projects brew install sentencepiece   # C++ library for tokenization brew install protobuf        # Google's data serialization library

-Bash

-brew install cmake           # Build system for C/C++ projects brew install sentencepiece   # C++ library for tokenization brew install protobuf        # Google's data serialization library Why these are needed: Even when pip tries to install pre-compiled binaries (wheels), some complex Python packages might fall back to building from source if a compatible wheel isn't found for your exact Python version or system architecture.
+Why these are needed: Even when pip tries to install pre-compiled binaries (wheels), some complex Python packages might fall back to building from source if a compatible wheel isn't found for your exact Python version or system architecture.
 These Homebrew packages provide the necessary C/C++ libraries and build tools required for such compilation processes (e.g., for sentence-transformers components).
-3. Python Environment Setup: Isolation and Version Control Working with Python projects, especially those with complex dependencies, demands virtual environments.
-They prevent conflicts between project dependencies and your system's global Python installation.
+3. Python Environment Setup: Isolation and Version Control Using Python virtual environments is paramount for managing project dependencies without creating conflicts across your system.

-Install Python 3.12 via Homebrew
+Install Python 3.12 via Homebrew brew install python@3.12
-Bash

-brew install python@3.12
 Why it's needed: Haystack 2.x's stable releases currently officially support Python versions up to 3.12.
 Using Python 3.12 ensures compatibility and avoids the issues encountered with Python 3.13.
-Homebrew installs it alongside any other Python versions you might have, neatly avoiding conflicts.
+Homebrew installs it safely alongside any other Python versions on your system.
-Create a Project Directory and Navigate to it
+Create a Project Directory and Navigate to it mkdir -p ~/Documents/my_haystack_project cd ~/Documents/my_haystack_project
-Bash

-mkdir -p ~/Documents/my_haystack_project
-cd ~/Documents/my_haystack_project
 Why it's needed: This establishes a dedicated, organized space for all your project files (Python scripts, Docker Compose files, virtual environment).
-Create a Python Virtual Environment using Python 3.12 Bash

-/opt/homebrew/bin/python3.12 -m venv haystack-2-py312-env
+Create a Python Virtual Environment using Python 3.12 /opt/homebrew/bin/python3.12 -m venv haystack-2-py312-env

-Why it's needed: venv creates a self-contained directory containing its own Python interpreter, standard library, and pip.
-This ensures that any packages you install for this project won't interfere with other Python projects or your system's global Python.
-We explicitly specify /opt/homebrew/bin/python3.12 to guarantee we use the Homebrew-installed Python 3.12, not your system's default.
+Why it's needed: A virtual environment creates an isolated Python installation.
+This means all packages installed for this specific project reside within this environment and won't conflict with other projects or your system's global Python.
+We explicitly point to /opt/homebrew/bin/python3.12 to ensure the virtual environment uses the correct Python 3.12 version.
-Activate the Virtual Environment
+Activate the Virtual Environment source haystack-2-py312-env/bin/activate
-Bash

-source haystack-2-py312-env/bin/activate
 Why it's needed: This command modifies your shell's PATH for the current session.
-When active, typing python or pip will automatically execute the versions located inside your virtual environment, ensuring all operations are confined to this project's isolated setup.
-Your terminal prompt changes (e.g., to (haystack-2-py312-env)) to visually indicate that the environment is active.
+When active, commands like python or pip will automatically resolve to the executables within your virtual environment, ensuring all operations are confined to your isolated project setup.
+Your terminal prompt will visibly change (e.g., to (haystack-2-py312-env)) to indicate activation.
-Verify Python Version within the venv
+Verify Python Version within the venv python --version
-Bash

-python --version
 # Expected Output: Python 3.12.x

 Why it's needed: A quick and essential check to confirm that the virtual environment is correctly activated and that you are indeed using the desired Python 3.12 interpreter.
 Upgrade pip and setuptools
-Bash

 pip install --upgrade pip setuptools

 Why it's needed: pip is the Python package installer. setuptools is a foundational library for packaging and distributing Python projects.
-Keeping them updated (especially setuptools for pkg_resources compatibility) ensures you have the latest features and bug fixes for reliable package installation.
+Keeping them updated helps prevent installation issues and ensures compatibility with newer Python packages.
 4. Install Python Dependencies
-These are the core Python libraries that will power your Haystack RAG service.
-Install them into your active virtual environment.
+These are the core Python libraries that will power your Haystack 2.x RAG service.
+Install them into your active virtual environment. pip install fastapi uvicorn haystack-ai milvus-haystack sentence-transformers ollama-haystack

-Bash

-pip install fastapi uvicorn haystack-ai milvus-haystack sentence-transformers ollama-haystack Why these are needed:
+Why these are needed:
 fastapi: A modern, high-performance Python web framework used to build the REST API endpoint (/query) for your service.
 uvicorn: An ASGI (Asynchronous Server Gateway Interface) server that runs your FastAPI application, handling incoming HTTP requests.